kmahoski/GNNs-OGBN-Proteins-LD-GAT/README.md

 Additional important directories are:

 - OGB
--- This is where the original dataset (downloaded from OGB) is located.
+ - This is where the original dataset (downloaded from OGB) is located.
--- In the config files, the dataset path is set to */home/USER/Desktop/OGB/ogbn_proteins*.
+ - In the config files, the dataset path is set to */home/<USER>/Desktop/OGB/ogbn_proteins*.
 - Models
--- This is where the node encoder (ESM) models are located.
+ - This is where the node encoder (ESM) models are located.
--- In the config files, the model paths are under */home/USER/Desktop/Models/<MODEL_NAME>/*. is intended to contain the OGBN-Proteins dataset, but this path can be changed.
+ - In the config files, the model paths are under */home/<USER>/Desktop/Models/<MODEL_NAME>/*.

 ## Running the Experiments